 Another option could be assisting with underprivileged youth.
 There is a large number of children who are in need of assistance.
-There are many orphanages, children’s homes and community centres that work with the local youth providing different projects and offering much needed stability to these children.
+There are many orphanages, children’s homes and community centers that work with the local youth providing different projects and offering much-needed stability to these children.
 Simple things such as helping with homework, playing games and sports, preparing meals or assisting with after school activities can be a great help and very rewarding for you too.

 There are also projects for helping senior citizens in the city where you could be required to help prepare meals or play games and read or simply provide some company.
 Many senior citizens can be very lonely and spending time with people and taking part in activities is a great help for them.

 Maybe you could take part in an environmental project such as assisting with a community garden.
 There are also initiatives to assist people with disabilities by participating in educational workshops, games and recreational activities.